HMCS Preserver (AOR 510)

 HMCS Preserver was a Protecteur-class auxiliary oiler replenishment of the Royal Canadian Navy commissioned in 1970.
-Built at Saint John, New Brunswick and launched in 1969, the vessel took part in several overseas deployments, including Operation Deliverance, which became better known as the Somalia Affair.
+Built at Saint John, New Brunswick, and launched in 1969, the vessel took part in several overseas deployments, including Operation Deliverance, which became better known as the Somalia Affair.
 The ship underwent a major refit in 2005, after she was plagued by electrical problems.
 With these difficulties unresolved, Preserver was withdrawn from sea-going service in 2014 and was paid off on 21 October 2016.
 The vessel was broken up for scrap at Sydney, Nova Scotia in 2017.

 Service history

 Preserver, the second Protecteur-class auxiliary replenishment oiler, was built by Saint John Shipbuilding at Saint John, New Brunswick.
 Commissioned at Saint John on 7 August 1970, she was assigned to the east coast fleet.
 She was the second ship to bear the name Preserver.
 Commissioned 11 July 1942, the first HMCS Preserver served in the Second World War as a Fairmile motor launch base supply ship under the East Coast's Newfoundland Force and was paid off 6 November 1945.

+In 1971 she carried the Governor General of Canada, Roland Michener to Europe, hosting the heads of state of Belgium and Netherlands.
+In June of that year, the ship took part in the first-ever refueling of a hydrofoil at sea, replenishing HMCS Bras d'Or.
+As part of Canada's contribution to the UN peacekeeping force in Cyprus, Preserver supported Canadian troops through 1974–75.
+The ship served Canada's fleet in domestic and international exercises in the 1980s and 1990s.

+On 12 September 1988, HMS Penelope, a Leander-class frigate of the Royal Navy, suffered a machinery breakdown, changed course rapidly to port and collided with the starboard side of the ship during a replenishment.
+Penelope caught Preserver's starboard anchor, cutting her port side open.
+The ship suffered $260,000 damage, while Penelope suffered damage estimated in the millions.